 There is no doubt he was getting old unless the laws of the universe were abrogated in his case,but on the exam in my office, he had no DTR's in the lower extremities, and decreased sensation in the legs.
 DTR's were decreased in the arms.
 I referred him to a neurologist in a anarchronistic clinic where in the neurologist still has one hour for a new patients and quickly the dx of chronic inflammatory demyelinating polyneuropathy was made and treatment begun with impressive clinical improvement.
 I knew the PCP and knew him to be a well trained , well respected seasoned physician.
 I believe it was a matter of time.

 Physicians have allowed their practice terms of engagement to be dictated by others either directly as in some HMOs or large clinics or indirectly by insurance plans controlling the fees to the point where physicians decide that in order to survive economically they have to increase their output by seeing more patients in less time.
 Their job satisfaction plummets, patients get short changed if they get any change at all and the error rate accelerated with the risk of malpractice rising with it and patient satisfaction tanks.
 This may not apply to all physicians and practices but it is closer to the rule than the exception.

 I do not know if DB's observation of decreasing curiosity in trainees is all a function of time pressure or not.
-I have also seen in recently trained IM docs and FPs in a practice setting in which time pressure was not the rule.
+I have also seen in recently trained IM docs and FPs in a practice setting in which time pressure was not the rule and the main thing they are curious about is what is the latest guideline.
 If it is seen in house officers, who are time and task pressured now, what will happen in private practice when the time crunch is worse because their income may depend on it?